 Treatment options include those described below, such as surgery, radiation therapy, and chemotherapy.
 Your care plan may also include treatment for symptoms and side effects, an important part of your medical care.

 For a low-grade brain tumor, surgery may be the only treatment needed especially if all of the tumor can be removed.
-If there is visible tumor remaining after surgery, radiation and chemotherapy may be used.
+If there is visible tumor remaining after surgery, radiation therapy and chemotherapy may be used.
 For higher-grade tumors, treatment usually begins with surgery, followed by radiation therapy and chemotherapy.
 Your exact treatment plan will be made by your health care team.

 Successfully treating brain tumors can be challenging.
-The body’s blood-brain barrier normally protects the brain and spinal cord from harmful chemicals entering those structures through the bloodstream.
+The body’s blood-brain barrier normally protects the brain and spinal cord from harmful chemicals in the bloodstream.
 However, this barrier also keeps out many types of chemotherapy.
 Surgery can be difficult if the tumor is near a delicate part of the brain or spinal cord.
 Even when the surgeon can completely remove the original tumor, there may be parts of the tumor remaining that are too small to be seen or removed during surgery.
 And, radiation therapy can damage healthy tissue.

 Take time to learn about all of your treatment options and be sure to ask questions about things that are unclear.
 Also, talk about the goals of each treatment with your doctor and what you can expect while receiving the treatment.
 Learn more about making treatment decisions.

 A brain tumor and its treatment often cause side effects.
 In addition to treatment to slow, stop, or eliminate the tumor, an important part of care is relieving a person’s symptoms and side effects.
 This approach is called palliative or supportive care, and it includes supporting the patient with his or her physical, emotional, and social needs.